apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yorml/sketch.md

 At the heart of this YAML serialization is the idea of heavily overloading to permit the most natural way of writing in different situations.
 We go a bit overboard in 'serialization' to illustrate below the different strategies.
 (Feel free to ignore, if you're comfortable with the simple examples.)

-If the `serialization` field (which expects a list) is given a map, each <K,V> pair in that map is interpreted as follows:
+First, if the `serialization` field (which expects a list) is given a map, the `convert-map-to-list` serializer converts each <K,V> pair in that map to a list entry as follows:

-* if V is a map then K is set in that map as 'field-name' (error if field-name is already set)
+* if V is a non-empty map, then the corresponding list entry is the map V with `{ .key: K }` added
+* otherwise, the corresponding list entry is `{ .key: K, .value: V }`

+Next, each entry in the list is interpreted as a `serialization` instance, and the serializations defined for that type specify:

+* If the key `.value` is present and `type` is not defined, that key is renamed to `type` (ignored if `type` is already present)
-* if V is not a map then a map is created as { field-name: K, type: V }
+* If it is a map of size exactly one, it is converted to a map as done with `convert-map-to-list` above
+* If the key `.key` is present and `type` is not defined, that key is renamed to `type` (ignored if `type` is already present)
+* If the item is a primitive V, it is converted to `{ .value: V }`
+* If it is a map with no `type` defined, `type: explicit-field` is added

+This allows the serialization rules defined on the specific type to kick in to handle `.key` or `.value` entries introduced but not removed.
+In the case of `explicit-field` (the default type, as shown in the rules above), this will rename either such key `.value` to `field-name` (and give an error if `field-name` is already present).

-Thus you could also write:
+Thus we can write:

     serialization:
+      # explicit fields
-      color: { alias: colour, description: "The color of the shape", constraint: required }
+      color: { alias: colour, description: "The color of the shape", constraint: required } name

-(Note that some serialization types, such as 'no-others', cannot be expressed in this way, because `field-name` is not supported on that type.
-This syntax is intended for the common case when all fields are settable and we are defining top-level fields.)

-Finally if the serialization is given a list, and any entry in the list is a map which does not define a type, the following rules apply:
-* If the entry is a map of size larger than one, the type defaults to explicit-field.
-* If the entry is a map of size one the key is taken as the type and merged with the value if the value is a map (or it can be interpreted as such with an if-string on the type) Thus we can write:
+Or

     serialization:
     - field-name: color
       alias: colour
-    - no-others:
+    - name

-Note: this has some surprising side-effects in occasional edge cases; consider:
+This can have some surprising side-effects in occasional edge cases; consider:

 ```
-  # BAD: this would try to load a serialization type 'field-name'
+  # BAD: this would try to load a type called 'color'
   serialization:
-  - field-name: color
+  - color: {}
   # GOOD options
   serialization:
   - color
   # or
   serialization:
-    color:
+    color: {}
   # or
   serialization:
+    color: explicit-field

+  # BAD: this would try to load a type called 'field-name'
+  serialization:
   - field-name: color
+  # GOOD options are those in the previous block or to add another field
+  serialization:
+  - field-name: color
     alias: colour

-  # BAD: this would define a field `explicitField`, then fail because that field-name is in use
+  # BAD: this ultimately takes "explicit-field" as the "field-name", giving a conflict
   serialization:
     explicit-field: { field-name: color }
   # GOOD options (in addition to those in previous section, but assuming you wanted to say the type explicitly)